mattto/docs/resources/faq.md

 There is no way to guarantee sharing and deduping in the general case.
 However, if you have a library of components that use a library, they can all import a "library.html" file that loads that library.
-[HTML Imports](/platform/html-imports.html) will de-dupe the import based on it's fully qualified path.
+[HTML Imports](/platform/html-imports.html) will de-dupe the import based on its fully qualified path.

 If multiple libraries want to share a dependency, they will have to agree on a system.
 Feature detection, or an agreed upon common location for a 'jquery.html' file in a CDN, etc.